gilkomi/assembly/README.md

 `./assembler filename1 filename2 ... ` <br>
 Replace filename with the path to an .as file.
 You can provide multiple input files, and the assembler will process them in the order you specify. <br>

+#### Error
+If there's at least one error in the source code, no output files will be generated. <br>
+Instead, the program will display a list of all relevant errors directly in the terminal.

 #### Output Files:
 Upon successful execution with valid `.as` files, the assembler generates the following output files:

-1. `filename.am`: This file contains the original code from the source file, but with macros expanded.
+1. `filename.am`: This file contains the original code from the source file, but with macros expanded. <br>
     Comments (lines starting with `;`), macro definitions, and empty lines are excluded from this file.

 2. `filename.ent`: Lists all labels defined as `entry`.
-Next to each label, its declaration index is provided.
+Next to each label, its declaration index is provided. <br>
     This file is only generated if there are any `entry` labels in the source.

 3. `filename.ext`: Contains all the indices where an `extern` label is used in the source code.
-For each label, the file lists the index of the line where the label was used.
+For each label, the file lists the index of the line where the label was used. <br>
     This file is only created if there are any `extern` labels used in the source.

 4. `filename.obj`: Represents the encoded version of the source code according to the compiler's rules, displayed in base-16.

-Note: The `.ent` and `.ext` files are only generated when there are relevant labels in the source code.
+**Note:** The `.ent` and `.ext` files are only generated when there are relevant labels in the source code.
 If no labels of a specific type (`entry` or `extern`) are present in the source, the corresponding file won't be created.

 ## Directory Structure (Modules)